General FAQs

 Pensacola State FAFSA Code 001513

-8. Check your Pirate Mail and SpyGlass account regularly as this is the College’s primary form of communication with students.
+8. Check your Pirate Mail and Workday regularly as this is the College’s primary form of communication with students.

 10. Get to know the types of awards and scholarships you may be eligible for: Grants, Scholarships, Loans.